 24. Sissinghurst Gardens

 The Grade I listed Sissinghurst Gardens are what really give the county of Kent its nickname ‘The Garden of England’.
-With 460 acres of Wealden countryside and manicured gardens, there’s plenty of gorgeous views and outstanding flowers to take in at Sissinghurst.
+With 460 acres of Wealden countryside and manicured gardens, there are plenty of gorgeous views and outstanding flowers to take in at Sissinghurst.

 Read More – Eight things that the West Country does best